Uni-Fusion: Universal Continuous Mapping: Conclusion

 \section{Conclusion}

-In this work, we propose a novel universal model for all continuous mapping applications, namely Uni-Fusion.
+In this paper, we have introduced Uni-Fusion, a novel universal model for all continuous mapping applications.
 Without any training, Uni-Fusion constructs Latent Implicit Maps that support geometry and arbitrary properties.
-Moving one step further to scene understanding, Uni-Fusion is also the first model that is capable to construct continuous maps with high dimensional embeddings.
-With such a basis, we have implemented a high-quality incremental Surface\&Color reconstruction application, a 2D-to-3D fabricated properties transfer application and an open-vocabulary scene understanding application.
+Moving one step further to scene understanding, Uni-Fusion is also the first model that is capable of constructing continuous maps with high-dimensional embeddings without the training of map representation.
+With such a basis, we have implemented several applications, including a high-quality incremental surface and color reconstruction application, a 2D-to-3D transfer of fabricated properties, and an open-vocabulary scene understanding application.